pvijeh/stock-tracking-app-reactjs/README.md

 # Basic Store Stock Item Tracking Application

 >This is a demo single page application.
-This application is used by store owners to track their stock items.
+The purpose of this application is to allow store owners to track inventory items.

 ## How to install and run: